Michael DiSalle

-Michael Vincent DiSalle (January 6, 1908 – September 16, 1981) was an American attorney and politician from Ohio.
-A member of the Democratic Party, he served as mayor of Toledo from 1948 to 1950, and as the 60th governor of Ohio from 1959 to 1963.
+Michael Vincent DiSalle (January 6, 1908 – September 16, 1981) was the 60th governor of Ohio, serving from 1959 to 1963.
+A Democrat, he was a member of the Toledo City Council and served as the 46th mayor of Toledo from 1948 to 1950.

 Early life

 DiSalle was born on January 6, 1908, in New York City, to Italian-American immigrant parents, Anthony and Assunta DiSalle.
 His family moved to Toledo, Ohio, when he was three years old.
 He graduated with a bachelor's degree from Georgetown University in 1931.
 He married Myrtle E. England; the couple had four daughters and one son.

 DiSalle was admitted to the Ohio bar in 1932.
 In 1949, the University of Notre Dame conferred him an honorary doctorate of law.

 Political career

 In 1936, DiSalle was elected to the Ohio House of Representatives; he served one term and lost an election for the Ohio Senate in 1938.

 Following the loss, DiSalle held a series of offices in the city government of Toledo, Ohio.
 He was assistant law director from 1939 to 1941.
 In 1941, he was elected to the Toledo City Council; the council selected him as vice-mayor in 1943 and 1945.

 In 1946, DiSalle ran in the U.S. House election in the Toledo-based 9th district, but he lost narrowly to the Republican incumbent, Homer A. Ramey.

 DiSalle was elected as mayor of Toledo in 1947 and re-elected in 1949, and served from 1948 until his resignation on November 30, 1950, to accept a federal appointment.
 During his mayoralty, Toledo fully re-paid its debts.

 In 1950, he ran unsuccessfully for the Democratic nomination for the U.S. Senate.
 He lost to then-state auditor Joseph T. Ferguson, who in turn lost the general election to the Republican incumbent, Robert A. Taft.
 In December 1950, President Harry S. Truman appointed DiSalle as director of the Office of Price Stabilization, a sub-agency of the Korean War-era Economic Stabilization Agency which established and enforced war-time price controls.
 DiSalle resigned as director on January 23, 1952, in order to run again for U.S. Senate.
 He won the Democratic nomination but lost the general election to the Republican incumbent, John W. Bricker.